OpeyemiJagunmolu/Analysis-Scenerio/README.md

 # Analysis-Scenerio
 The Microsoft Power Bi was used in carrying out this Project.
 An office supply dataset in Microsoft Excel was imported, loaded, cleaned and transformed.
 DAX was used to calculate the gross sales, revenue, discount, profit, profit margin, etc.
-A new column was created as calendar and a model was established.
+A new table was created as calendar and a model was established.
 Reports were created for analysis to ascertain the company's performance and the profit margin was 11.41%.
 [Analysis Scenerio Presentation.pptx](https://github.com/OpeyemiJagunmolu/Analysis-Scenerio/files/10418527/Analysis.Scenerio.Presentation.pptx)
 [Assignment.pptx](https://github.com/OpeyemiJagunmolu/Analysis-Scenerio/files/10418528/Assignment.pptx)